mdrafsan24/mdrafsan24/README.md

 ### Hey!
 I'm Rafsan 👦🏻,
 - 🏫 Will graduate soon with a CS degree.
-- 💻 Would love to work at startups and/or disruptive tech companies.
+- 💻 Would love to work at startups and disruptive tech companies.